MainKt/phx-portfolio/priv/markdowns/wutil-organ-transplants.md

 I used `net/libpfctl` port as a reference, which is also an internal library.
-Currently, `libifconfig` can't be made public, as its interface isn't stable and making it public would require guarateeing a stable ABI.
+Currently, `libifconfig` can't be made public, as its interface isn't stable and making it public would require guaranteeing a stable ABI.
 I plan to link libifconfig from this port, when creating a port for `wutil`.

 ### Retrieving Network Interface Details